cakephp/docs/en/appendices/4-3-migration-guide.rst

 Controller
 ----------

-- ``Controller::middleware()`` was added.
-Enabling you to define middleware that is only applied before each action in a single controller.
+- ``Controller::middleware()`` was added which allows you to define middleware for a single controller only.
 See :ref:`controller-middleware` for more information.

 Database
 --------